Taíno genocide: Jaragua Massacre

+The end of Anacaona's life is contested.
+Some sources suggest she was hung by Spaniards instead of burning with the other leaders as a sign of respect.
+Some sources say she was taken to Santo Domingo for trial, where she was later hung after three months.
+Few sources, mainly French, say she was tortured in Santo Domingo before she was hung.

+The Massacre of Queen Anacaona and Her Subjects.
+Illustrated by Joos van Winghe, engraved by Theodor de Bry, for the first Latin edition of A Short Account of the Destruction of the Indies by Bartolome de las Casas.

 For several months after the massacre, Nicolás de Ovando continued a campaign of persecution against the Taíno until their numbers became very small, according to historian Samuel M. Wilson in his book Hispaniola.
 Caribbean Chiefdoms in the Age of Columbus.
 The Taíno suffered physical abuse in the gold mines and sugar cane fields, as well as religious persecution during the Spanish Inquisition, along with the exposure to diseases that arrived with the colonizers.
 Others were captured and taken to Spain to be traded as slaves, which resulted in numerous deaths due to poor human conditions during the journey.

 In thirty years, between 80% and 90% of the Taíno population died.
 Because of the increased number of people (Spanish) on the island, there was a higher demand for food.
 Taíno cultivation was converted to Spanish methods.
 In hopes of frustrating the Spanish, some Taínos refused to plant or harvest their crops.
 The supply of food became so low in 1495 and 1496 that some 50,000 died from famine.
 Some historians have determined that the massive decline was due more to infectious disease outbreaks than any warfare or direct attacks.
 By 1507, their numbers had shrunk to 60,000.
 Scholars believe that epidemic disease (smallpox, influenza, measles, and typhus) was an overwhelming cause of the population decline of the Indigenous people, and also attributed a "large number of Taíno deaths...to the continuing bondage systems" that existed.